 “While it is difficult to teach comprehension, there is one thing we can count on.
 All comprehension strategies require readers to access and apply background knowledge.
 In this sense, comprehension is a single strategy—that of applying your experience to construct meaning.” – Gerald Duffy, Explaining Reading: A Resource for teaching Concepts, Skills and Strategies (2009)

 One classic study by Donna Recht and Lauren Leslie used a passage about baseball to test the impact of background knowledge on reading comprehension.
 They found that reading ability had less impact on comprehension than background knowledge.
 The “struggling readers” who knew a lot about baseball could replicate the passage better than “good readers” who had little background information about the sport.

 Most of our students know about making connections to prior knowledge during reading.
 But too many struggling readers make superficial or inappropriate connections that don’t support comprehension of the text, and may even compound their confusion.
 It’s important that we explicitly model and demonstrate our connections to prior knowledge, then provide students with opportunities to practice and think aloud about their own connections and how they relate to the text.

 Help students activate prior knowledge before reading a ghost story with this pre-reading activity from the GHOST HOUSE web page: Brainstorm all the elements you might expect to find in a ghost story.

 Building Background Knowledge

-- Teach words in categories.
-Our brains are pattern-seekers.
-Teaching related words helps learners see patterns between and among them.
+Teach vocabulary and concepts in categories.
+Our brains are pattern-seekers; reaching related words helps learners see patterns between and among them.

-- Take advantage of multimedia tools for providing information about a topic.
+Take advantage of multimedia tools for building background information about a topic.